teskeras/Checkers/README.md

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.setup`
+  * Check config/dev.exs and edit if necessary to match your postgres user
   * Install Node.js dependencies with `cd assets && npm install`
   * Start Phoenix endpoint with `mix phx.server`